mfatiga/init.lua/README.md

 Combined ideas and configs from [ThePrimeagen](https://github.com/ThePrimeagen/init.lua) and [kickstart.nvim](https://github.com/nvim-lua/kickstart.nvim)

-Run :PackerSync to sync plugins.
+Clone into `.config/nvim` and start NeoVim.
+Dependencies:
+ - fzf
+ - luarocks

+Features:
- - packer for plugin management
+ - lazy for plugin management
  - telescope for search and navigation
  - lsp with autocomplete
  - mason for language server management